 We Are Here (documentary CBC, CMF) documents the revival of Jewish life in Poland seen through the eyes for five subjects and their families and has screened in cities including: Toronto, Vancouver, London, Berlin, Warsaw, Auckland, Melbourne, Sydney, Tel Aviv and New York City.
 She recently completed Mr. Bernstein (OAC), a short film about a young woman’s chance encounter with maestro, Leonard Bernstein which premiered at the Palm Springs Short Fest and won 'Best Drama' at the Toronto International Short Film Festival and Winner of ‘Best Short Film' Screen Guild New Zealand.

-In addition to being a proud member of Film Fatales Canada, Zuckerman is also member of the Independent Film Project, New York; Directors Guild of Canada; has served as a jury member for the Ontario Arts Council, Media Arts Program; a jury chair for a Gemini Awards at The Academy of Film and Television and an early member of Femmes du Cinema de la Télévision et la Vidéo a Montréal.
-Zuckerman is in production on a feature documentary, After Munich (documentary CBC) and in development on a new documentary, The Viennese Letter and a feature film based on the celebrated writer Margaret Atwood’s novel The Edible Woman (Telefilm, Harold Greenberg Fund, Corus, OMDC, CBC) with Quarterlife Productions invited by OMDC for the International Pitching Forum and 'Telefilm’s Pitch This' at TIFF.
+In addition to being a proud member of Film Fatales Canada, Zuckerman is also member of the Independent Film Project, New York; Directors Guild of Canada; has served as a jury member for the Ontario Arts Council, Media Arts Program; a jury member for the Canadian Screen Awards at The Academy of Film and Television and an early member of Femmes du Cinema de la Télévision et la Vidéo a Montréal.
+Zuckerman is in post production on a feature documentary, After Munich (documentary CBC; Radio Canada; CMF) and in development on a new documentary, The Viennese Letter and a feature film based on the celebrated writer Margaret Atwood’s novel The Edible Woman (Telefilm, Harold Greenberg Fund, Corus, OMDC, CBC) with Quarterlife Productions invited by OMDC for the International Pitching Forum and 'Telefilm’s Pitch This' at TIFF.